HabitatFramework/UserGuide/introduction/introduction.rst

 	| **Total**             | **25,500**             | **142,750**                |
 	+-----------------------+------------------------+----------------------------+

-The attribute data is stored in a ‘normalised’ relational structure which enables the attributes to be retrieved and maintained in a very logical way whilst simultaneously reducing the data storage requirements and improving the data structure and integrity.
+The attribute data is stored in a 'normalised' relational structure which enables the attributes to be retrieved and maintained in a very logical way whilst simultaneously reducing the data storage requirements and improving the data structure and integrity.

 ..
 [1] Assuming 50 attributes per feature.
 ..
 [2] Assuming an average of 33.5 Mastermap-derived HLU features per original habitat feature.